 Every new mom can relate to the infamous postpartum days.
 The daily struggles of breast milk-stained shirts, sleepless nights, and excessive worrying become the new norm.
 Intrusive thoughts about keeping your baby safe inundate your delirious, sleep-deprived brain to the extent that you start to question your sanity.
 You become immersed in excessive worry.
 The one question no new mom is excessively asking is, “What about my sex life with my husband?!?”
 Alternatively, every husband is obsessing over this very same question.
 They’re more than likely counting down the days until that postpartum 6-week checkup when the doc says those lifesaving words, “You’re cleared for sex.”
 So why do some men see that as a green light to seek out a pre-pregnancy sex life?
 More importantly, why do women have a hard time communicating that while sex and intimacy are paramount in a healthy relationship, it’s not a high priority right now?
 However, as uncomfortable as it may be, this conversation should never be put on the back burner.
 It is the barometer of how healthy the relationship is.

 What becomes of a couple’s sex life postpartum?
-One research indicated that 84% of couples reported reduced frequency of sexual intercourse at four months post-partum.
+One research study indicated that 84% of couples reported reduced frequency of sexual intercourse at four months post-partum.
 (Hyde et al., 1996).
 For women, some studies have shown that there are significant factors affecting a decrease in sexual desire postpartum.
 Relationship satisfaction, depression, breastfeeding, fatigue, and dyspareunia (painful intercourse) are contributing factors to a mother’s decline in sexual desire at six months postpartum (De Judicibus & McCabe, 2002).
 This could be primarily due to the demands of a 6-month-old baby compared to a newborn, as the demands are much higher now.

 Conversely, if men aren’t careful or tactful in approaching their partner with whom they’ve found to be almost unrecognizable these days, their wives could resort to “relationship catastrophizing.”
 If couples aren’t aware of the detrimental effects this can have on their sex life, they’re headed for a sex-starved marriage.
 Why is relationship catastrophizing so dangerous, and how can this be avoided?